-There are times when your family veterinarian and your pet can benefit from a consultation with a board certified veterinary ophthalmologist.
+There are times when your family veterinarian may find that your pet can benefit from a consultation with a board certified veterinary ophthalmologist.
 These specialists provide expertise and equipment needed to diagnose and treat a wide variety of animal eye disease.

 Does your pet need a veterinary ophthalmologist?

 - Eye condition is not responding to initial therapy

 - A corneal ulcer not responding to the initial treatment or antibiotics

 - If you are interested in breeding dogs and want to ensure the eyes have no inherited ocular disease